Dual Degree: Master of Planning / Master of Arts in Economics

-The Price School of Public Policy and the Department of Economics jointly offer a two-year program leading to the MPL and M.A. degrees.
-Applicants must apply to the Price School of Public Policy and the USC Graduate School and meet the admission requirements of both.
+The USC Price School of Public Policy and the USC Dornsife College Department of Economics jointly offer a two-year program in which students earn both the MPL and M.A. degrees.
+Applicants must be admitted to the Price School of Public Policy and the USC Graduate School, meeting the requirements of both programs.

 Students must complete 58 units, including 24 units in economics and 34 units in planning.